platformsh/platformsh-docs/docs/src/languages/nodejs/_index.md

 ## Usage example

-To use Node.js on Platform.sh and Node.js together, configure the `.platform.app.yaml` file with a few key settings (a complete example is included at the end).
+To use JavaScript with Node.js on Platform.sh, configure your [app configuration](../../create-apps/_index.md) (a complete example is included at the end).

 ### 1. Specify the version

-Choose a version from the [list above](#supported-versions) and add it to your [app configuration](../../create-apps/_index.md):
+Choose a version from the [list of supported versions](#supported-versions) and add it to your app configuration:

 {{< readFile file="src/registry/images/examples/full/nodejs.app.yaml" highlight="yaml" location=".platform.app.yaml" >}}